ISAITB/docs-itb-ta/source/exportimport/index.rst

 Choosing the type of import to carry out is important given that the data archive you want to import from may include additional information you would want to skip.
 A good example is when you have an archive containing a full community export but you want to import only the data linked to its domain.
-Note that if your community is not linked to a specific domain this choice is skipped and you are assumed to be making a community import.

 Selecting one of these options expands the screen to present additional information and settings.